 Refusal to Provide a Breath Sample at the Police Station

 The motorist can refuse to provide a breath sample.
-Unreasonable refusal to provide a breath sample for testing at the station will result in being charged with refusing to take a breath test.
-Many motorists elect to refuse the breath test because they either do not want to provide the prosecution with additional evidence of intoxication or because they do not want to subject themselves to mandatory minimum jail penalties.
+Unreasonable refusal to provide a breath sample for testing at the station will result in being charged with refusing a breath test.
+Many motorists refuse the breath test because they either do not want to provide the prosecution with additional evidence of intoxication or do not want to subject themselves to mandatory minimum jail penalties.
 See Va.
 Code §§ 18.2-268.2 and 18.2-268.2

 Specially Trained DUI Defense Attorneys